rcastelo/hugotemplate_EuroBioC2025/content/registration.md

 description = "Registration"
 +++

-## General registration for EuroBioC2024 is open!
+## General registration for EuroBioC2025 is not open yet

 <!-- #### Registration fees -->